Buying Your Canaries

 Buying Your Canary:

-1. Research the breeds you are interested in and identify your preferred breed, approximate cost and care requirements.
+1. Research the breeds you are interested in and identify your preferred breed / variety, approximate cost and care requirements.

 3. Buy young breeding stock BEFORE they have gone through their baby molt.
 There are always breeders eager to sell young, unsexed birds cheaply.
 Most of the time these “unsexed” birds have in fact been sexed - as hens!
 By buying young birds that have still their immature feathering you have a better chance of getting a male - unless you purchase a proven male, of course.
 For referrals, contact a local bird club or veterinarian.